KrohnicDev/Othello/README.md

 The game engine supports all possible board sizes.
 Only restriction is that rows and columns are multiples of 2, otherwise the starting position couldn't be defined.

-The AI has two different strategies but for now, the selection is predefined in the code.
+The AI has two different strategies.
+For now, the selection is predefined in the code, but that could be easily changed in the future.
 AI works equally well with all possible board sizes.

 ![](Pictures/othello.gif)